tshort/WebAssemblyCompiler.jl/docs/src/api.md

 You can enable debugging output using:

-    const WebAssemblyCompiler._DEBUG_ = true
+    WebAssemblyCompiler.debug(x)

+where `x` is `:inline` to display debugging information at the REPL or `:offline` do store information in `WebAssemblyCompiler.DEBUG`.
-Outputs from that are stored in `WebAssemblyCompiler.DEBUG`, including:
+Outputs from that are stored in `WebAssemblyCompiler.DEBUG`, include:
 * Julia IR for each method compiled
 * WebAssembly code generated for each statement